ccpin777/hamstergo/README.en.md

 English ｜ [中文](README.md)

-A pure front-end packing checklist styled like a boarding pass, designed for trips where you're bringing your hamster along.
+A pure front-end packing checklist styled like a boarding pass, as if a little hamster were helping you pack.
 Installable to your phone's home screen and usable like a regular app.

 ## Features